Blog

 As a leading provider of advanced pathology lab software (such as LIS systems, laboratory billing solutions, and direct-to-consumer lab testing portals) for two decades, LigoLab has gained a well-earned reputation for enabling its lab partners to modernize operations.

-LigoLab’s Quality Control module serves as a great example of this because it doesn’t just track a lab's performance - it actively enhances it by systematically monitoring, analyzing, and optimizing various workflow aspects and ensuring consistent delivery of precise and trustworthy results.
+LigoLab’s QC module serves as a great example of this.
+It doesn’t just track a lab's performance - it actively enhances it by systematically monitoring, analyzing, and optimizing various workflow aspects and ensuring consistent delivery of precise and trustworthy results.

-At its core, LigoLab’s QC module empowers users to set up tailored QC rules for each test and monitor real-time outcomes.
-It goes beyond basic metrics by incorporating Allowable Total Error (ATE) and Biological Variance.
-ATE captures analytical and preanalytical errors, giving labs a more comprehensive view of their overall performance.
-Biological Variance accounts for natural fluctuations in patient results, adding depth to a lab’s performance assessments.
+At its core, LigoLab’s QC module enables users to configure test-specific rules and track outcomes in real time.
+It extends beyond standard metrics by integrating Allowable Total Error (ATE) and Biological Variance.
+ATE captures both analytical and preanalytical errors, offering a more complete view of overall performance, while Biological Variance reflects natural fluctuations in patient results, providing deeper insight into lab assessments.

 The QC module truly excels when handling large volumes of complex clinical tests.
 It minimizes errors and boosts efficiency by leveraging industry-standard methods while ensuring a thorough analysis of testing processes and providing actionable insights to refine a lab's testing accuracy.